bryance97/Code-Quiz/README.md

 # Code-Quiz

 ## Purpose
-This project consisited of creating a password generator with specific rules.
-For example, ask clients if they want uppercase, and lowercase letters or special characters.
+This project consisited of creating a timed quiz with deduction of time if an answer is incorrect and being able to store the test scores.
+Doing this you will be able to see the scores of everyone else plus your own.

 ## Website
 https://bryance97.github.io/Code-Quiz/